ethereum/go-ethereum/content/docs/interacting_with_geth/RPC/ns-eth.md

 ---
 title: eth Namespace
-sort_key: C
+sort_key: Documentation for the JSON-RPC API "eth" namespace
 ---

 Geth provides several extensions to the standard "eth" JSON-RPC namespace.

 ### eth_subscribe, eth_unsubscribe

 These methods are used for real-time events through subscriptions.
-See the [subscription documentation](./pubsub) for more information.
+See the [subscription documentation](/content/docs/interacting_with_geth/RPC/pubsub.md) for more information.

 ### eth_call

 Executes a new message call immediately, without creating a transaction on the block chain.
 The `eth_call` method can be used to query internal contract state, to execute validations coded into a contract or even to test what the effect of a transaction would be without running it live.

 #### Parameters

 The method takes 3 parameters: an unsigned transaction object to execute in read-only mode; the block number to execute the call against; and an optional state override-set to allow executing the call against a modified chain state.

 ##### 1. `Object` - Transaction call object

 The *transaction call object* is mandatory.
-Please see [here](/docs/rpc/objects#transaction-call-object) for details.
+Please see [here](/content/docs/interacting_with_geth/RPC/objects.md) for details.

 ##### 2. `Quantity | Tag` - Block number or the string `latest` or `pending`

 The *block number* is mandatory and defines the context (state) against which the specified transaction should be executed.
 It is not possible to execute calls against reorged blocks; or blocks older than 128 (unless the node is an archive node).

 ##### 3. `Object` - State override set

 The *state override set* is an optional address-to-state mapping, where each entry specifies some state to be ephemerally overridden prior to executing the call.
 Each address maps to an object containing:

 | Field       | Type       | Bytes | Optional | Description |
 |:------------|:-----------|:------|:---------|:------------|